PG37. Sexual Abuse

 2.3 |

-The online resource aims to bring clarity to professionals’ responsibilities and actions at key points, to meet children and family needs for safety and support and address wider wellbeing.
-It seeks to do this not just by telling professionals what to do, but in helping them to understand how to do it too.
-Advice is provided about all forms of child sexual abuse, including intrafamilial child sexual abuse, sibling sexual abuse, harmful sexual behaviour, abuse in online contexts and extra-familial sexual harm. |
+The Response Pathway provides clarity on professional responsibilities and opportunities to support children, clearly outlining the steps to take and the actions required at key stages in the safeguarding and protection process.
+It seeks to do this not just by telling professionals what to do, but in helping them to understand how to do it.
+Advice is provided about all forms of child sexual abuse, including intrafamilial child sexual abuse, sibling sexual abuse, harmful sexual behaviour, abuse in online contexts and extra-familial sexual harm.
+Importantly, this advice is centred meeting children’s needs, how they are feeling and what they hope will happen. |

-2.4 |
+3.2 |

-|
+3.3 |

-2.5 |
+3.4 |

-2.6 |
+3.5 |

-|
+4.1 |